 This article describes how to make a power supply with a so called floating ground from a regular server power supply.
 This is needed for example when connection multiple DC power sources in series to reach a higher voltage.
 To understand why this is necessary, please check out my other article about making a floating ground power supply.

 Even when disconnected, the capacitor(s) of a DC power supply can store a high voltage/current for a significant amount of time.
-Always make sure to isolate or discharge first!
+Always make sure to isolate or discharge these components first!

-If you’re unsure or feel uncomfortable working on such a devices — don’t do it!
+If you’re unsure or feel uncomfortable working on such devices — don’t do it!

 Before connecting any power supplies in series, all added power supplies need to have a “floating ground”.
 This means, there is still a voltage of 12 V between GND and +12V (or whatever the voltage may be), but the GND output isn’t connected to the case/PE anymore.
 Only the first supply’s GND may be tied to earth/PE.

-Server power supplies (and many other power supplies), in most cases, use one or more of their metal PCB standoffs, to connect to the casing and therefore the PE conductor.
-This is done by simply putting a exposed GND pad where the standoff later touches the PCB.
+Server power supplies (and many other computer power supplies), in most cases, use one or more of their metal PCB standoffs, to connect to the metal casing and therefore the PE conductor (because it’s also connected to the case).
+This is done by simply putting an exposed GND pad (an exposed contact on the circuit board), where the standoff later touches the PCB.
 This connection needs to be undone.

 Finding the connections